robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

 [^7]: [https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/)

-With these two methods, you can define `map`:
+Once you have the monad methods, you can work backwords to define the monoid and functor operations.
+Here you can see how we can define `map`:

 {% highlight scala %}
 trait Monad[M[_]] {

   def pure[A](a: A): M[A]

   def flatMap[A, B](a: M[A])(fn: A => M[B]): M[B]

   def map[A, B](a: M[A])(fn: A => B): M[B] = {
     flatMap(a){ b: A => pure(fn(b)) }
   }

 }
 {% endhighlight %}